Gain Political Experience Working with an Elected Official

 Participation is based on the application and finalists will have a face-to-face interview with the program's instructors.
 The program typically has about 18 available positions each semester.

 What will I be doing if I am selected for this internship program?

 The students will work closely with the official’s office to respond to constituent inquiries, coordinate events, prepare writing assignments, attend meetings with the elected official, and assist with general day to day office needs.
-Students commit nine hours per week to their internship training.
 Students will also convene once a week to analyze the public service process in a classroom seminar through the use of creative teaching techniques such as community bus tours, journaling, and role playing as members of a legislative committee.